Elo-Ven/TTTS/docs/install/README.md

 ### 3A - Automatic Import (recommended)

-Run `install.bat` (_require access to Python_) and when asked, enter the filename of your games main html file (the one you open the game with).
+Double click on the `install.bat` to run the install (_require access to Python_) and if/when asked, enter the filename of your games main html file (will try auto find file).
 The original file will not be altered, instead a new copy of that file will be created that ends `-ttts.html`.

 All done, the game is now ready to play.
-Open the newly created file to play the game with TTTS enabled.
+Open the newly created file, `YOUR_GAME-ttts.html` to play the game with TTTS.
+If it worked, you will see the player in the top right corner immediately when you open the game.

 ### 3B - Manual Import